invesalius/gsoc/gsoc_application.md

 * **gist.txt:** A text file with a link to your secret gist from item 2.

-The draft proposal should contain the topics below.
+The draft proposal must contain the topics below.
 Try to detail as much as possible.

 * **Name and Contact Information**